Ladder99/ladder99/docs/source/setting-up-devices.rst

 #.
 Start all the services

-   ``pi`` here is the name of the setups folder, and others are names of yaml files in the setups/pi/docker folder.
+   ``ccs-pa`` here is the name of the setups folder, and others are names of yaml files in the setups/ccs-pa/docker folder.

    .. code:: console

-      shell/setups/start pi base sims db
+      shell/setups/start ccs-pa base sims db

    Now you can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via shdr messages.